Xyntopia/taskyon/README.md

 - **Local First Architecture**: Taskyon's design incorporates the Local First principle, ensuring enhanced data privacy and security while maintaining high performance and user control.
 - **Service Integration:** Utilizes various LLM providers for executing tasks within the conversation threads.
+- **OpenAI API compatibility:** Taskyon can interface with any openai API compatible endpoint.
+Including locally deployed (e.g. with docker).
 - **Task-Based Conversations:** Each message within a conversation is treated as a task with the role "user", forming a branch in the task tree.
 - **Function Tasks:** Execute and manage function tasks with adjustable parameters directly within the interface.
 - **Frontend Capabilities:** Python and JavaScript code execution within a secure sandbox, access to a local browser-based vector store leveraging HNSWlib, and tool generation on-the-fly with JavaScript or Python.